codetickdev/coddy/README.md

 git clone https://github.com/codetickdev/coddy.git
 ```
 ## Love it?
-That's good!
+We are on the same vibe then!
 You can follow me on Twitter [@codetickdev](http://twitter.com/codetickdev) - let's connect.